-Please see the photos below for examples of what eco-right COARSE STUFF looks like when set.
+Please see the photos below for examples of what this looks like when mixed with a good sand.

 When to use putty:

-- Non-hydraulic lime is extremely compatible with weak and weathered stone
+- Non-hydraulic lime is compatible with weak and weathered stone

 - If your building is old and is prone to movement because it sits on insubstantial foundations then lime putty is ideal because it is argued to be the most flexible mortar and many believe it copes better with settlement